alphagov/xgovctf/GettingStarted.md

 Note that the problem loading script (`api_manager.py problems load`) makes a number of assumptions about the folder structure used to hold your problems.
 Suppose you want to create a new problem *My Problem* and you are storing all of your problems in ~/problems.
 First we make a directory for our problem, such as `/problems/misc/myproblem`.
 Now we place our *problem.json* file at `/problems/misc/myproblem/problem.json` and our grading script at `/problems/misc/myproblem/grader/grader.py`.
 Now we double check that our "grader" path in *problem.json* points to the grader.
 Note that this path is NOT an absolute path.
 It instead has the following format: if our grader is at `[problem directory]/[path to problem in problem directory]/grader/[grader name]`, then the "grader" path should be set to `[path to problem in problem directory]/[grader name]`.
 Thus, for `/problems/misc/myproblem/grader/grader.py`, we use `misc/myproblem/grader.py`.

 The "threshold" and "weightmap" fields are used to manage problem unlocking.
 If you would like a problem to always be available, set "threshold" to 0 and "weightmap" to `{}`.
 Suppose we have four problems "A", "B", "C", and "D".
-If we want to make "D" unlock if any 2 of "A", "B", or "C" are solved, we set the "weightmap" to `{"A": 1, "B": 1, "C": 1}` since all these problems are weighted equally and "threshold" to 2, since we want to unlock the problem when any two problems are solved.
+If we want to make "D" unlock if any 2 of "A", "B", or "C" are solved, we set the "weightmap" to `{"A": 1, "B": 1, "C": 1}`, since all these problems are weighted equally, and "threshold" to 2, since we want to unlock the problem when any two problems are solved.

 Some problems need to provide additional files for the user to view or download (binaries, encrypted messages, images, etc.).
 To add static files to your problem, add a *static* folder in the directory for that problem (`/problems/misc/myproblem/static/`, for example) and place any files in that directory that you want to serve statically.
 Then, in your problem description (or hint), you can link to this file using the URL `/problem-static/[path to problem in problems directory]/[file name]`.
 Look at the example problem `Sdrawkcab` to see this in action.